 Smart contracts have unlimited potential and are already disrupting several industries, and the financial services sector is no stranger to blockchain technology.

-A massive increase in the adoption of blockchain solutions by the financial services industry can be seen in the past few years.
+A massive increase in the financial services industry’s adoption by blockchain solutions can be seen in the past few years.
 Financial services firms use DeFi smart contracts to implement blockchain-based solutions for various use cases.

 Smart contracts enable trustless agreements, execute contractual obligations, and pay out investors automatically when predefined conditions are met.